 My personal take: Surfshark can give you access to content that’s only available in other countries.
 When you connect to one of their worldwide servers, it looks like you’re actually located there.
 In my experience, Surfshark could successfully stream Netflix and BBC content meant for different locations every time.

-Surfshark offers the features you need and additional security features such as double-VPN, a kill switch, and an ad blocker.
-They have servers in 63 servers around the world that offer fast enough speeds to stream video content.
+Surfshark offers the features you need and additional security features such as a double VPN, a kill switch, and an ad blocker.
+They have servers in 3200+ servers around the world that offer fast enough speeds to stream video content.
 I was successful at connecting to Netflix and the BBC iPlayer every time I tried.

 When you pay in advance, Surfshark costs just $1.94 per month for the first two years, making it one of the best value VPN services that exist.